jiradeto/gsoc-summary/README.md

 ### Use GraphicsFuzz to find bugs in other tools

-GraphicsFuzz's team has discovered and reported a bunch of bugs lying in many different GPU vendors and we still keep doing the same because we would be happy if we could help compiler developers detecting more uncovering bugs.
+GraphicsFuzz's team has discovered and reported a bunch of bugs lying in many different GPU vendors and we still keep doing the same as we would be happy if we could help compiler developers detecting more uncovering bugs.
 Over the past few months, I had a chance to use GraphicsFuzz to help finding bugs in [SPIRV Cross](https://github.com/KhronosGroup/SPIRV-Cross).

 SPIRV-Cross is a very convenient tool that helps parsing and converting SPIR-V to other shader languages.
 Throughout GSoC program, I relied heavily on this tool since I am using [MoltenVK](https://github.com/KhronosGroup/MoltenVK) to run SPIR-V on Mac and MoltenVK internally calls SPIRV-Cross to convert SPIR-V into Apple's Metal Shading Language.

 To see all SPIRV-Cross issues I filed please check [here.](https://github.com/KhronosGroup/SPIRV-Cross/issues?utf8=%E2%9C%93&q=+is%3Aissue+author%3Ajiradeto+)

-### New shader generator Tool
+### New shader generator tool

 GraphicsFuzz has now equiped with a new tool called Known Value Shader Generator which generates a shader job from the given RGBA colors.
 This tool mutates the numeric inputs by applying various transformations which eventually generates the mutated expressions that guarantee to produce the original input values.
 With the help of this tool, we have a brand new way to generate a variant shader just by simply providing the expected values.